soufbero/KarateTestingPOC/README.md

 2- untar archive.

-**Note:** For the upcoming steps, the path of Kafka folder is based on path C:\Kafka\Karate\kafka_2.13-2.4.0 so modify them according to your Kafka paths
+**Note:** For the upcoming steps, the paths of commands are based on C:\Kafka\Karate\kafka_2.13-2.4.0 being the Kafka installation path.
+So modify any command that specifies that path based on your actual Kafka path.

 3- Go to config folder in C:\Kafka\Karate\kafka_2.13-2.4.0\config

-4- Create two copies in the same folder of zookeeper.properties called zookeeperDEV.properties and zookeeperQA.properties
+4- Create two copies in the same folder of zookeeper.properties and call them zookeeperDEV.properties and zookeeperQA.properties

-5- Create two copies in the same folder of server.properties called serverDEV.properties and serverQA.properties
+5- Create two copies in the same folder of server.properties call them serverDEV.properties and serverQA.properties

 6- Copy **KarateKafkaDev.jks** and **KarateKafkaQa.jks** files to C:\Kafka\Karate
-from the **resources/certs/kafka** folder in **AppsCommon** module
+from the **resources/certs/kafka** folder in **AppsCommon** module.

 7- Modify each of the four files to have these values added/updated: